sekelle/sebkelle1.github.io/_posts/2020-06-11-bonded-forces.md

 The calculation of free energies, or more precisely, the derivative of the potential energy with respect to &lambda;, which interpolates between two system states A and B, deserves a mention here.
-In Gromacs, each interaction type that supports FEP actually has two sets of parameters, one for the A state and an other one for the B state.
+In GROMACS, each interaction type that supports FEP actually has two sets of parameters, one for the A state and an other one for the B state.
-The additional memory for the B state is always there in Gromacs, whether the user wants to do FEP or not.
+The additional memory for the B state is always there in GROMACS, whether the user wants to do FEP or not.

 Instead of adding a second B state to each interaction, one could also envisage just having two separate interactions for the A and B state.
 The advantage of that approach would be that the B state could be absent if the user doesn't want to do FEP.
 Also we'd be saving a lot of